-“But, honey, you’re pretty just the way you are.”
+“You’re beautiful just the way you are.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, there are five tips that apply to any makeup wearer.
 According to Dr. Kubiczek-Love, parents should help their children:

 - Buy safe products.
 “Many cosmetics, including those labeled ‘natural’ and ‘organic,’ aren’t regulated to the standards parents might expect,” she says.
 Shop for products with the fewest ingredients, and avoid ingredients you think are harmful.
 Check out the Environmental Working Group’s Skin Deep® database, where you can search for items by brand name or product category, and choose products based on safety rating.